docker/docs/ee/ucp/admin/configure/admission-controllers.md

 ---
 title: Admission controllers
-description: Learn about how admission controllers are used in docker.
+description: Learn about how admission controllers are used in Docker.
 keywords: cluster, psp, security
 ---

 >{% include enterprise_label_shortform.md %}

+Admission controllers are plugins that govern and enforce how the cluster is used.
+There are two types of admission controllers used, Default and Custom.

-This is the current list of admission controllers used by Docker:
+This topic describes the current list of admission controllers used by Docker.

 ### Default
 - [NamespaceLifecycle](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#namespacelifecycle)